2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Neither COMEXUS nor the U.S. Embassy/consulate will assist in locating or helping secure housing for U.S. Fulbright grantees.

-The Commission is not responsible for finding housing for grantees.
-The Commission may make suggestions and offer contacts and references from former grantees, but it is the grantee’s responsibility to find housing.
-Although some grants come with a modest relocation award, the Commission recommends having sufficient funds to cover move-in expenses.
-Having a few short-term options in mind following the Welcome Orientation is a good idea since it is not advisable to secure long-term housing before arrival.
-After several days or weeks, you will have a better idea of what you are looking for in your living situation and more importantly, the length of commute between your home and primary grant activity site.
+COMEXUS may make suggestions and offer contacts and references from former grantees, but it is the grantee’s responsibility to find housing.
+Although some grants come with a modest relocation award, COMEXUS recommends having sufficient funds to cover move-in expenses.
+It is not advised to secure long-term housing before arrival, so COMEXUS recommends having a few short-term options in mind for the time immediately following the Welcome Orientation.
+After several days or weeks, you will have a better idea of what you are looking for in your living situation and more importantly, the length of commute between your home and internship site.